ss-abramchuk/OpenVPNAdapter/README.md

 ```

 ## Contributing
+Any contributions and suggestions are welcome!
+But before creating a PR or an issue please read the [Contribution Guide](CONTRIBUTING.md).

 ## Acknowledgments
 ## License
 OpenVPNAdapter is available under the AGPLv3 license.
 See the LICENSE file for more info.
 Also this project has a few dependencies: